chamsok/smart-ip-autofill/README.md

 - Facebook and Instagram (optimized; 30 URL limit; one URL per textarea if present)
 - TikTok (optimized; de‑duplicated newline‑joined list)
-- Any other website (generic strategy; 100 URL limit)
+- Many other websites with standard HTML forms (generic strategy; 100 URL limit).
+Functionality may vary and is not guaranteed on every site.

 ## Requirements